SoftwareAG/c8y-docs/src/documents/guides/reference-guide/inventory.html.md

         "currentPage : 1
       },  "next" : "...",  "prev" : "..."}

-## POST ?
-Create a new ManagedObject
+## POST - Create a new ManagedObject

 Request body: ManagedObject
- Response body: ManagedObject??(when accept header is not provided, empty response body is returned)
+ Response body: ManagedObject (when accept header is not provided, empty response body is returned)

 Required role: ROLE\_INVENTORY\_ADMIN or ROLE\_INVENTORY\_CREATE